johsu17/johsu17/README.md

 ## 📂 My Projects

-A collection of case studies and analyses where I use SQL, data visualization, and analytics to answer real-world business questions and uncover insights.
+A collection of case studies and analyses where I use SQL, Excel, Power BI and analytics to answer real-world business questions and uncover insights.

 ### 🎮 [Video Game Sales Case Study](vg_case_study.md)